kevinblighe/scDataviz/README.md

 <hr>

-<h3>7a, re-perform clustering with the identified number of clusters, k, and plot the signature</h3>
+<h3>7a, re-perform clustering with the identified number of clusters, k, and check the segregation</h3>

 ```{r}
  x <- as.matrix(get(AllSamples[1]))